jkphl/generator-clearphp/doc/CLEAR-ARCHITECTURE.md

 <img src="https://cdn.rawgit.com/jkphl/generator-cleanphp/3306407b/doc/clear-architecture-dependency-rule.svg" alt="Clear Architecture tiers" align="right" width="50%"/>

-In the Clear Architecture, source code dependencies may **only ever point to an inward or the same tier**.
+In the Clear Architecture, source code dependencies may **only ever point to the same or an inward tier**.

 > Nothing in an inner circle can know anything at all about something in an outer circle.
-In particular, the name of something declared in an outer circle must not be mentioned by the code in the an inner circle.
-That includes, functions, classes. variables, or any other named software entity.
+In particular, the name of something declared in an outer circle must not be mentioned by the code in an inner circle.
+That includes, functions, classes, variables or any other named software entity.
+>
 > *[The Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html), Bob Martin*

+Valid inward cross-boundary dependencies include:

+* Constructing instances of classes defined in enclosed layers
+* Implementing interfaces, using traits etc.
+* Calling functions and methods
+* Using classes, interfaces etc. for [typing](https://en.wikipedia.org/wiki/Type_system)

+In order to not violate the Dependency Rule, the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) must be used whenever complex data needs to be passed to an inward layer.
+Instead of expecting and directly referencing a lower-level component (e.g. as function parameter), a layer only provides and references an interface that needs to be implemented by the caller.
+This way, the conventional dependency relationship in inverted and the high-level layer doesn't depend on lower-level ones.

 ## Directory layout